20+ places to eat out(side)

 The Cotley Inn, Wambrook, Blackdown Hills

 Wrap yourself up in one of their wool blankets and cosy around a fire pit for wood-fired pizzas – pulled pork, goat’s cheese, margherita, chilli prawns and more – from their converted horse box The Picked Pony, on Fridays and Saturdays between 4.30pm and 8pm.
-As from Mon 12 April, the pub will be open Thursdays through to Sundays from 3pm for cocktails alongside the pizzas (and a Sunday feast) as well as draft beers, ciders and a small bar from a vintage camper van.
+The pub is open Thursdays through to Sundays from 3pm for cocktails alongside the pizzas (and a Sunday feast) as well as draft beers, ciders and a small bar from a vintage camper van.
 Call 0146062348 to book.

 The Big Outdoor Lunch at The Pig hotels in Somerset & Dorset